gonfva/lttl_shortener/README.md

 + Java 8 (I usually develop with OpenJDK)
 + SBT
++ Docker (optional)

-## How to run it
+## How to build/run it

-There will be a way to build from docker, but not now.
+The better way to build is generate a docker container.

+`sbt docker:publishLocal`

+once you've built the project, you can run the container with

+`docker run -d -p 9000:9000 lttl-web-address-shortener:1.0`

 Copyright 2017 Gonzalo Fernandez-Victorio